 According to the Great Compromise, there would be two national legislatures in a bicameral Congress.
 Members of the House of Representatives would be allocated according to each state’s population and elected by the people.

 In the second body—the Senate—each state would have two representatives regardless of the state’s size, and state legislatures would choose Senators.
-(In 1913, the Seventeenth Amendment was passed, tweaking the Senate system so that Senators would be elected by the people.)
+(In 1913, the 17th Amendment was passed, tweaking the Senate system so that Senators would be elected directly by the people.)

 Smaller states have disproportionately more power in the Senate.

 At the time of the convention, states’ populations varied, but not by nearly as much as they do today.
 As a result, one of the main lingering political effects of the Great Compromise is that states with smaller populations have a disproportionately bigger voice in the nation’s Congress.

 As political scientist George Edwards III of Texas A&M University points out, California hosts about 68 times more people than Wyoming, yet they have the same number of votes in the Senate.

 “The founders never imagined … the great differences in the population of states that exist today,” says Edwards.
 “If you happen to live in a low-population state you get a disproportionately bigger say in American government.”

 The imbalance of proportionate power favoring smaller states in the Senate means that interests in those states, such as mining in West Virginia or hog farming in Iowa, are more likely to get attention—and money—from federal coffers.

 “In the Senate when they’re trying to get to 51 votes to pass a bill, every vote counts,” says Todd Estes, a historian at Oakland University in Rochester, Michigan.
 “That’s when the smaller states can demand amendments and additions to bills to look out for their own state’s interest.”

 The Great Compromise also skewed the electoral college.